-Real estate investments are held through subsidiaries of the Fund, which include limited partnerships funded by equity and debt.
+Real estate investments are held through subsidiaries of the Fund, which include a private corporation, a trust and a limited partnerships funded by equity and debt.
 The Fund is an investment entity, and as such, does not consolidate the entities it controls.
 Instead, interests in subsidiaries are classified at fair value through profit or loss, and measured at fair value.